Control Flow Statements in Java

 Output is=> march

-The importance of break is that if we remove break from the end of every line and suppose any one condition matches the particular case then the case will print as an output and the cases that are present after that match condition rest of the cases will print except default case means default case will not print, it will only print when no cases will match.
-So to resolve this problem we use a break statement.
-So we can say that break will break the control flow.
+The significance of break is if we exclude the break from last of every line and assume any one condition satisfies then case will be output and after that match condition cases will print with natural sequence only default case will not output it out means it execute when no case gets matched.
+Well, this will be taken care by a break statement to overcome this issue.
+So we can say that, break will ‘Break’ the control flow.

 //switch case with string value